 I’m pleased to announce that Daily Science Fiction has published my flash fiction story “Before Blindness” in its online magazine.
-My story is a little bit quiet horror, a pinch spec lit, and a dash magical realism, all rolled up into fewer than a thousand words.
+My story is a little bit quiet horror, a pinch of spec lit, and a dash of magical realism, all rolled up into fewer than a thousand words.

 Flash fiction, micro fiction, or short-short stories, call them what you will, have always been a favorite among science fiction and fantasy readers since the genre’s inception.
 I’ll recommend a collection from my own library, an oldie but goody, 100 Great Science Fiction Short Short Stories.